convox/convox/docs/getting-started/introduction.md

 ## Create a free Convox account

-To create a Convox account simply go [here](https://console.convox.com/signup).
+To create a Convox account simply signup [here](https://console.convox.com/signup).
 We recommend using your company email address if you have one, and using your actual company name as the organization name.
-You can invite your colleagues to your organization later.
+You can invite your colleagues to the organization later.

 ## Install the Convox CLI and Login